TinaGrigorova/Quiz-App/README.md

  * The website was viewed on a desktop computer, laptop, and Iphone 14 Pro Max mobile phone.
  * Large amount of testing was done to ensure links between pages are working correctly on all pages.
  * Dev Tools was used to test how the site looks on various screen sizes.

+### Fixed bugs

+ * Footer was covering the content after quiz has been started, it has been removed (hidden) just after the "start" button is clicked.
+ * All answers could be chosen at the same time, this is fixed by adding `setTimeout` func and disable property for the buttons.

 ---
 ## DEPLOYMENT AND LOCAL DEVELOPMENT